weleoka/Lab2/sql_container/Load_SQL_Server.md

 The instructions were provided previously.

 ## Step 2.
-Use Docker compose to start all containers (
+Use Docker compose to start some containers

 The instructions were provided in the file host/Create_Test_Environment.md.